junxit/us-congress-bills-110/metadata.md

 - 2008-06-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 760.
 - 2008-06-24 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6080-6081; text as passed Senate: CR S6081)
 - 2008-06-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6080-6081; text as passed Senate: CR S6081)
+- 2008-06-25 — Message on Senate action sent to the House.
+- 2008-06-25 — Received in the House.
+- 2008-06-25 — Referred to the House Committee on Transportation and Infrastructure.